 But he didn’t need to say it – he always showed me how much he loved me through his actions.
 My grandparents were honorable, loving, and family-oriented.

 Their characteristics and hobbies are what I take with me daily as I continue through life, such as my love of reading, writing, photography, travel, and being with family.

 I draw from the courage they showed to meet life head-on and make it into what you want it to be.
 Their example of loyalty and the importance of family and good friends stay in my heart.
 Just like them, I want to live life to the fullest up until the very end.

 It is in these thoughts that I realize, though my grandparents are no longer on this earth, they will always be with me.
 Their traits will be passed on to my children and my someday grandchildren, even though they will never know my grandparents.

-I see how each family member stands on the shoulders of the family before, how we are all connected and how each person is important and how, until we meet again in heaven, our hearts are always linked.
+I see how each family member stands on the shoulders of the family before, how we are all connected and how each person is important, and how, until we meet again in heaven, our hearts are always linked.

 Though this doesn’t make the ache any less and doesn’t decrease the longing for my healthy, strong grandparents to be back on earth, it does provide me with some comfort.

 Grandpa and Grandma, if God lets you read my blog while you are in heaven, please know how much you are loved and how deeply you are missed.
 And, thank you for always loving me.
-You will live in my heart forever.

-Cheryl is a mom of 3 boys, wife, speaker, educator, and author of Empowered Moms & Kids.
-She has her Master’s degree in Educational Leadership and is passionate about learning and teaching.
-On www.empoweredmomsandkids.com you’ll find inspiration in parenting, family connection ideas, encouragement for moms, and more empowering content.
+Cheryl is a mom of 3 boys, wife, speaker, high school teacher, and author of Empowered Moms & Kids.
+She has a Master’s degree in Educational Leadership and is passionate about learning and teaching.
+On www.empoweredmomsandkids.com you’ll find inspiration and encouragement for moms raising tweens and/or teens.
 Read more in the “about” section of this page.